omas2584/Manara-SAA-Project/README.md

 - **RDS Database (MySQL & Read Replica)** in isolated private subnets
 - A combination of **public and private subnets**
 - **Routing, security groups, and NAT Gateway** to manage traffic and control access
+- **Auto Scaling Group** manages the two EC2 instances (one per AZ) to ensure availability, distribute load, and recover from instance failure.

 ---